City Council Government

 City Council Elections

 Elections are held in November of even-numbered years, in which either 2 or 3 council members are elected to 4-year terms.
 The council members work together to enact laws and establish administrative policy for the city through the council's rules and regulations.
+Click here for current terms and further contact information for the Auburn City Council.

 About Council Meetings